Five senior researchers, nine PhD holders,

 (Ann Arbor, USA).

-national security issues, defense transformation and force planning,
+international and national security issues, defense transformation and

-civil-military relations and crisis management.
-On those issues he has
+force planning, civil-military relations and crisis management.
+On those

-master degree - Master of Arts in National Security Studies (Middle East
+honorary dual master degree - Master of Arts in National Security Studies

-Regional Studies) and Master of Science in Defense Analysis (Low Intensity
+(Middle East Regional Studies) and Master of Science in Defense Analysis

-Conflict) from the Naval Postgraduate School (NPS) in Monterey, CA, USA.
+(Low Intensity Conflict) from the Naval Postgraduate School (NPS) in

 Sofia University “St. Kliment Ohridsky”.

-activism and collective action (i.e., revolutions, rebellions, and social
+field of Islamic activism and collective action (i.e., revolutions,

-University project “Post Conflict Rehabilitation – the building of security
+and the Sofia University project “Post Conflict Rehabilitation – the

-partnership and the EU Role”, and also on his PhD thesis, focused on
+building of security partnership and the EU Role”, and also on his PhD

-religious activism in the Balkans and the consequences for the regional
+thesis, focused on religious activism in the Balkans and the consequences

-security.
-His important publications are: “Bosnia and Herzegovina—Islamic
+for the regional security.
+His important publications are: “Bosnia and

-Cultural Awareness – New Educational Standards, New Security (Sofia
+Afghanistan” in Cultural Awareness – New Educational Standards, New

 Research Associate, Institute for Security and International Studies since